zulip/zulip/help/rename-a-channel.md

 {!admin-only.md!}

-A channel's name can be in any language, and can include spaces and other punctuation.
+A channel's name can be in any language, and can include spaces, punctuation, and Unicode emoji.

 {start_tabs}